ibehave-ibots/LFP-Analysis-in-Python/README.md

     The Conda package manager Miniforge: https://conda-forge.org/download/
     Git: https://git-scm.com/downloads

-## Install the Environment or the course
+## Install the Environment for the course

 First, download this repository and move to the cloned directory